Hercules Guardians 24 strengthens US-ROK alliance through tactical airlift interoperability

 |Downloads:

-This work, Hercules Guardians 24 strengthens US-ROK alliance through tactical airlift interoperability, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hercules Guardians 24 strengthens US-ROK alliance through tactical airlift interoperability, by SSgt Tristan Truesdell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.